sparshsah/foggy-ml/README.md

 # Style notes

-- Many readers will see this code and instinctively want to refactor from functional to OOP.
+- Many readers will see this code and instinctively want to refactor from a more functional to a more object-oriented style.
 Resist this urge.

 - Obviously, we've added a lot of sometimes-redundant type checking and assertions, which tend to be slow,